liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 Also, in your Ext plugin's [`liferay-plugin-package.properties`](https://docs.liferay.com/portal/6.2/propertiesdoc/liferay-plugin-package_6_2_0.properties.html) file, you must add `util-taglib.jar` to your plugin's list of portal dependency `.jar` files.
-Here's what the the property setting looks like with just `util-taglib.jar` in its list of values:
+Here's what the property setting looks like with just `util-taglib.jar` in its list of values:

     portal-dependency-jars=util-taglib.jar

-Once you've made these updates, you can package your plugin and deploy it, per the normal process described previously in this tutorial.
+Once you've made these updates, you can package your plugin and deploy it using the process described previously in this tutorial.

 Now that you've learned the basics of Ext plugin development and covered this requirement for JBoss customizations, you should look at some advanced